tyrannotorus/cpp-infra-arcana-android/README.md

 Infra Arcana (Android) is shared free with the roguelike community and provided **as-is, without any warranty**.
 It is an independent personal-use app; use it at your own risk.
-The author accepts no liability for any damage to your device when it melts from awesomeness.
+The author accepts no liability when Cthulhu devours your soul.

 ## Dev Disclaimer